Warm Couscous Salad with Apricot Vinaigrette

 Instructions

-1. Bring the chicken broth, butter and ¼ teaspoon salt to a boil in a medium pot.
+1. Bring the broth, butter, and ¼ teaspoon salt to a boil in a medium pot.
 Add the couscous and stir.
-Cover the pot with a tight fitting lid and remove from the heat.
-Let sit 5 minutes, then fluff the couscous immediately with a fork so it doesn't clump together.
+Cover the pot with a tight-fitting lid and remove from the heat.
+Let sit for 5 minutes, then fluff the couscous immediately with a fork so it doesn't clump together.

-2. In a small bowl, whisk together the apricot preserves, olive oil, white wine vinegar, ¼ teaspoon salt and a few grinds of fresh black pepper.
+2. In a small bowl, whisk together the apricot preserves, olive oil, vinegar, ¼ teaspoon salt, and a few grinds of fresh black pepper.
 Add about three-quarters of the vinaigrette to the couscous and stir to combine.
 Taste and add the remaining vinaigrette, little by little, if necessary (you may not need it all).
 Be sure to add all the little chunks of apricot from the vinaigrette, as they tend to settle at the bottom of the bowl (just use a fork to fish them out).
-Stir in the scallions, herbs and sliced almonds.
-Taste and adjust seasoning (I usually add a good bit of salt) and serve warm or room temperature.
+Stir in the scallions, herbs, and sliced almonds.
+Taste and adjust seasoning (I usually add a good bit of salt) and serve warm or at room temperature.

 Nutrition Information